What is zero order reaction?

 or, dx = k0dt

 When we integrating the above equation within limits, produce the rate equation for the reactions, x = k0t + c, where c = integration constant.
 But when t = 0, that is the initial state of the reaction, x = 0.
-Therefore, the integration constant of this rate equation also zero.
+The integration constant (c) of the above equation equal to zero.
+Therefore, x = k0t.
+This is the formula that expresses the decreases or increases of concentration of the reactant or product within time.

 Let the initial concentration of reactant = [A]0 and after t time = [A], thus the rate equation in terms of reactant,